Glukar/Learning_Java/README.md

 My journey with java

 ## Description
-This repository is used for uploading, and saving smaller projects along my way of learning java.
+This repository is used for uploading and saving smaller projects related to Java.